 Copy data when you publish web tools

-Publishing a web tool creates a geoprocessing service on the selected federated server and a web tool item in your organization.
+If you publish a web tool with the geoprocessing service on a federated server, the data is stored on the federated server if you choose to copy the data.
+This creates a geoprocessing service on the selected federated server and a web tool item in your organization.

 Reference registered data

 If you want your web layers to reference your source data, you must register your data source with a federated server where you want the service to run or register the source data with your organization.
 This ensures that the service can access the data.
 See Manage registered data stores in the ArcGIS Pro help for more information.

 When you publish feature layers from a registered database, the data remains in the source database or enterprise geodatabase, and a feature layer item and map image layer item are created in your organization.
 A map service with feature access enabled is also created on the server you selected when you published.

 To publish a map image layer from a map in ArcGIS Pro, you must register the data source (or sources) with the federated server to which you publish or with your organization.
 All the data in the map stays in your registered data source, a map service is created on the federated server or nodes in the portal, and a map image layer is created in the organization.

 For more information on publishing maps and features to federated servers, see Layers published to your portal's federated servers.